Fair Portrayal is Protection

 Is Fair Representation in Fiction that Important?

 Cultural representation provides the language, images, and much of the content that makes up our thinking about others.
-The less direct experience we have with others, the more it does so, and the more we tend to rely on representation to fill in the gaps of our direct experience.
+The less direct experience we have with others, the more it does so, and the more we tend to rely on representation to fill in the gaps.

-Depictions of people can heavily color our thinking, even regarding folks we with personally interact with.
+Depictions heavily color our thinking about others, even folks we personally interact with.
 Even, in fact, those we live with.

 Really?
 Humans give more credence to stories about people, even when the real people are right in front of them?

 That’s why people have been demanding full and fair representation of women and people of color in fiction.
 It’s that important.
 And it’s why we need full and fair representation of activists.